 Connect with other travellers | Ask and get answers to all your travel questions | Learn about all the best things to do in Korea | Join our Korea Travel Planning + Guide Facebook Group now.

-The holidays you need to concern yourself with as a tourist, are Independence Movement Day on March 1st, Children’s Day on May 5th, and Buddha’s Birthday on Wednesday, May 19th.
-These holidays are days off for all Koreans, but that doesn’t mean you’ll have trouble finding things to do.
+The holidays you need to concern yourself with as a tourist, are Independence Movement Day on March 1st, Children’s Day on May 5th, and Buddha’s Birthday on Saturday, May 27th.
+All, but Buddha’s Birthday are days off for all Koreans, but that doesn’t mean you’ll have trouble finding things to do.

 Typically (like when there isn’t a pandemic), all tourist sites and restaurants will be open to the public, and there’ll be a ton of special events planned… especially for Buddha’s Birthday.